mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 The section below the chart type is helpfully telling me that I need some information about *coordinates*, since I'm using a map, and some information by which the *intensity* of the map will be visualized.
 For *coordinates*, I can use the *location* field in the *address* sub-document, and for *intensity* I'll be using the *Price field*.

-And I want the price on Max, meaning that the heat on this map will be determined by the max price as the hottest price.
+And I want the *price on Max*, meaning that the heat on this map will be determined by the *max price* as the hottest price.
 Here's our first chart.
 I'll title it "Airbnb Prices Heat Map."
-Right away, I see that something is going on in Turkey.Looks like the hottest Airbnb rental is in Istanbul.
+Right away, I see that something is going on in Turkey.
+Looks like the hottest *Airbnb* rental is in Istanbul.

-I happen to know that this is incorrect, and there is just a crazy price listed there, so I'll exclude it using the Query field.
+I happen to know that this is incorrect, and there is just a crazy price listed there, so I'll exclude it using the Query field -- *{"price": {"$lt": 20000}}*.
 There, much better.
-We're only looking at prices that are less than $20,000 per listing.
+We're only looking at prices that are less than *$20,000* per listing.
 I can now zoom in on Turkey, for example, and find out which Istanbul neighborhoods are the most expensive.

 I can go back and zoom into listings in other countries, too.
 We can spend a lot more time exploring this chart, but I'll leave it to do it on your own time.
 If I click on this button, I find that I can view the aggregation pipeline that was used to create this chart.

 And we already know about aggregation pipelines, so this should be easy enough to read.